mdxtoc/qtpi/docs/qtpi_description.md

   * *out*: ^*string list*
   * *outq*: ^*qstate*

 outq is peculiar for peculiar reasons.
 There can't be an output channel which takes qbits, because if you send a qbit down a channel, you lose it.
-So there's a special type *qstate*, the result of *qval*: *qbit* -> *qstate*, which is a classical value that can be sent down a channel.
+So there's a special type *qstate*, the result of *qval*: *qbit* &rarr; *qstate*, which is a classical value that can be sent down a channel.
 To ensure no computational cheating, there's nothing else you can do with a *qstate* value.

 Reading from an output channel is a runtime error, because I don't know how to typecheck send-only channels.

 To help with output, there is the special function *show*

-  * *show*: ''*a* -> *string*
+  * *show*: '\**a* &rarr; *string*

--- it takes any *equality* value and turns it into a string.
-Obviously it shouldn't have anything to do with qbits or qstates (or there could be computational cheating), but it couldn't do anything for functions, processes, qstates and channels either.
+-- it takes any value and turns it into a string.
+It doesn't do anything useful qbits or qstates (or there could be computational cheating), and it doesn't do anything for functions, processes, qstates and channels either.

 For qbits there is *qval*

-  * *qval*: *qbit* -> *qstate*
+  * *qval*: *qbit* &rarr; *qstate*

 The use of *qval* is connected to the *outq* channel: *outq*!(*qval* *q*) prints a string *q*`:`*V*, the qbit's index *q* and a representation *V* of its state as a probability vector in the computational basis.